 + Project (Health Related)

 This module involves the development of a working proposal, which may or may not be related to your place of work, facilitated with learning materials and procedural guidance made available electronically.
-In addition you will attend regular agreed meetings with a named supervisor, who will be either a subject specialist or researcher in the field.
+In addition you will be required to attend regular agreed meetings with a named supervisor, who will be either a subject specialist or researcher in the field.
 You will be assessed through submission of coursework in the form of a project (worth 100% of module marks).

 We work closely with our partner service providers and the Strategic Health Authority to ensure that you are provided with a high quality practice placement experience with a practice teacher.
 All of our practice teachers undertake NMC approved practice teacher preparation in order to ensure that they are effectively equipped to undertake their role.
 Your practice experience will be broad and varied, encompassing primary care, schools, homes and a range of public and voluntary sector settings to ensure the development of transferable and specialist public health skills.